-- state that it is made under the Government Information (Public Access) Act 2009 (NSW)
+- clearly indicate that it is an access application that it is made under the Government Information (Public Access) Act 2009 (NSW)

-- provide enough details to help the agency identify the information you want, and
+- provide enough details to help Council to identify the information you want, and

 If Council decides to provide you with access to the information, you may be asked to pay a further processing charge.
 Processing costs $30 per hour and covers time needed to deal efficiently with the application.
 Council will require you to pay up to 50 per cent of the expected processing charge in advance.
 This request will be in writing and will allow four weeks for payment.
 If you seek access to your own personal information, the first 20 hours of processing time are free of charge.